 ASCA works with the United States Congress to ensure sound public policy is implemented concerning ASCs and their Medicare patients.
 Because ASCs provide superior quality and timely patient care, it is imperative that the ASC industry work with Congress to ensure Medicare patients continue to have access to ASCs.

-In January 2017, the 115th Congress was sworn in.
-ASCA will be working closely with ASC supporters and Congressional leadership to promote the following ASC legislative priorities:
+In January 2087, the 116th Congress was sworn in.
+In 2019 and 2020, ASCA will be working closely with ASC supporters and congressional leadership to promote the following ASC legislative priorities

-For more information on ASCA’s legislative priorities, contact Kristin Murphy at firstname.lastname@example.org.
+For more information on ASCA’s legislative priorities, contact Steve Selde at email@example.com.